GenomeInformatics/genomeinformatics.github.io/_people/ondov.md

  - nih
  - umd
 portrait: /img/ondov.jpeg
+alum: true
 bio:
- Brian Ondov studied computer science at RPI and bioinformatics at Georgia Tech.
- He now specializes in visualization and high performance algorithms, and has been the principal engineer of Krona, Gingr and Mash.
-As of fall 2017 he is a computer science PhD student at the University of Maryland and a pre-doctoral IRTA with the Genome Informatics Section.
+ Brian Ondov completed his PhD in the Phillippy lab under the NIH Graduate Partnership Program, earning the degree from the University of Maryland under the advisement of Niklas Elmqvist.
+He has worked on Krona, Mash, and Harvest, and is now a Postdoc under Dina Demner-Fushman at the National Library of Medicine.
 ---